oneforawe/react-ts-dock/doc/Creation.md

     commands, so that, for instance `react-scripts start` becomes `craco start`.
   * Add the line `"cracoConfig": "./.config/craco.config.js",` to incorporate the craco config.

+At this point the source files for the React app were reorganized and modified, for instance, to start using non-relative import paths (in `src/index.tsx` and later elsewhere).